Michael Vaughan: Retirement

-Racism controversy
+Allegations of racism

 Following an investigation into racism at Yorkshire County Cricket Club, on 4 November 2021 Vaughan announced he had been named in a report dealing with claims of institutionalised racism at the club by former player Azeem Rafiq.
 He confirmed that his name appears in the report into Rafiq's account of racial discrimination, harassment and bullying during his time at Yorkshire in his column in the Daily Telegraph.
 He denied the claim.
 On 5 November, the BBC announced that Vaughan would not present his Radio 5 Live show the following week, due to the investigation, but were still in discussions with his team over his future with the corporation.
+In March 2023, Vaughan was cleared on the balance of probabilities of making racist remarks towards Rafiq.

 Broadcasting

 In 2009 Vaughan joined Test Match Special as an expert summariser during the England vs Australia ODI series.
 His first Test match was during England's series in South Africa.

 He appeared on the Sport Panel Show "Fighting Talk" on BBC Radio 5 Live.
-Vaughan is also a commentator on Channel Five's Cricket on Five television highlights package from the 2010 season.
+Vaughan was also a commentator on Channel Five's Cricket on 5 television highlights package from the 2010 season.
 He also took part in the 2011 TV series Jamie's Dream School.
 Since 2012 Vaughan has also worked as an interviewer for BBC's golf coverage.
 In 2012, Depression in Cricket, on BBC Radio 5 live presented by Vaughan won the Sports Journalists' Association's Award for Best Radio Programme.
 The programme, broadcast in June 2011, featured interviews with Marcus Trescothick, Matthew Hoggard and Kevin Saxelby, whose brother, Mark, committed suicide in 2000.

 On 21 June 2012, Vaughan was the first celebrity to be revealed in the line up of the tenth series of Strictly Come Dancing, and was voted off the show on 2 December 2012.